Senegal-companies/senegal-companies/Readme.md

 ### Important to know
 - For organized work, feel free to make a PR.
 - You can also open an issue for any suggestions about projet 😃
-- Sectors represent repository names
-- companies are represented by their logo, name, address, email, phone and website.

 <em> Senegal Thia Kaw Thia Kaname 🇸🇳🇸🇳🇸🇳🇸🇳🇸🇳🇸🇳🇸🇳🇸🇳 </em>